 What is recommended winter tire pressure for Isuzu Ascender?

-Isuzu Ascender tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Isuzu Ascender tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Isuzu Ascender tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
-Never overinflate above psi indicated on tire sidewall.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
-Consult owner's manual for recommended winter tire pressure for Isuzu Ascender.

 Is Isuzu Ascender equipped with Tire Pressure Monitoring System (TPMS)?

 If your Isuzu Ascender is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.